Byzantium, Constantinople, Istanbul are the names of this magnificent city, which was called also Nova Roma, New Rome or Second Rome.

 threat of the Goths and the Huns made them obsolete.
 In 413 Eastern Roman Emperor Theodosius II decided to build new

 walls, not only on land, but also on the seafront.
 This section deals with these imposing fortifications.
-Another section deals with the main monuments of the city and a third one with Galata, the Genoese colony on the Golden Horn opposite Constantinople.
+Another section deals with the main monuments of the city and a third one with medieval Galata, the Genoese settlement on the Golden Horn opposite Constantinople.

 Initially the walls were made up of one line, but soon Theodosius strengthened the land walls by adding a second line and a moat.
 Both the inner and the outer wall were protected by towers placed at a distance of 170 feet from each other.

 the emperors, consist of alternate courses of the large flat brick and

 stone, of twice their depth, and the internal arcades and rooms in